 Improving water efficiency in our own operations

-We're committed to using water responsibly in our own offices, distribution centers, and production sites.
-We're always looking for ways to reduce our water footprint.
-And we are making good progress: By 2024, we had already achieved a 17% reduction in water intensity across our own operations (baseline: 2019), meeting our 2025 target ahead of schedule.
+We are committed to using water responsibly in our own offices, distribution centers, and production sites.
+We are always looking for ways to reduce our water footprint.
+And we are making good progress: In 2025, we achieved a 20% reduction in water intensity across our own operations (baseline: 2019), meeting and exceeding our 2025 target.

 Improving water efficiency in our supply chain